armbuild/docker-brew-fedora/README.md

-New repository with multiple archiecture and more up-to-date images: https://github.com/multiarch/fedora
+New repository with multiple architectures and more up-to-date images: https://github.com/multiarch/fedora